-Clinical laboratory technologists typically need a bachelor’s degree to enter the occupation.
-Technicians sometimes qualify for jobs with an associate’s degree or a postsecondary certificate.
+Clinical laboratory technologists and technicians typically need a bachelor’s degree to enter the occupation.
+Technicians sometimes qualify for jobs with an associate’s degree.
 Some states require technologists and technicians to be licensed.
 Employers may prefer to hire candidates who have certification.

-Clinical laboratory technicians often complete an associate’s degree program in clinical laboratory science.
-The Armed Forces and vocational or technical schools also may offer certificate programs for medical laboratory technicians.
+Clinical laboratory technicians typically complete an associate's degree program in clinical laboratory science.
+The Armed Forces and vocational or technical schools also may offer postsecondary certificate programs for medical laboratory technicians.
 Accredited technician programs provide skills in basic laboratory testing and, like medical laboratory scientist degree programs, may offer clinical experience.

 Licenses, Certifications, and Registrations